Artscape

 The fourth version of the painting was attacked on October 14, 2022 by environmental activists from the Just Stop Oil campaign, who threw tinned tomato soup at it, while it was on display at National Gallery in London, before gluing their hands to the wall.

-• Meads Court – on the side of the community hall TA6 6DE
+Side of the community hall TA6 6DE

 82.2 × 60 cm